TiboM10/powerplant-coding-challenge/README.md

 The algorithm to find an optimal solution works as follows:

-Compute the merit order of the powerplants as the fuel cost divided by effiency, adding co2 taxes to the cost of gas-powered plants.
+1. Determine the merit order of the powerplants as the fuel cost divided by effiency, adding co2 taxes to the cost of gas-powered plants.
 Lower merit score means more preferable, wind turbines have cost 0 and thus are most desirable to use.

-Compute the power for each powerplant in order of merit, taking into account the Pmin and Pmax.
+2. Compute the power for each powerplant in order of merit, taking into account the Pmin and Pmax.
 If necessary, adapt the power of the previous plant to fit Pmin.
 A windturbine is either on or off.

-Repeat the previous step until the total load is reached, then return the computed power that each plant has to deliver for this solution.
+3. Repeat the previous step until the total load is reached, then return the computed power that each plant has to deliver for this solution.